Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">Titles</summary>
    <br>

-   To enhance the asthetics of the game without using a interface library such as pygame or tkinter I used pyfiglet to make more engaging titles and to help the user seperate and navigate the various pages/functions.
+   To enhance the aesthetics of the game without using a interface library such as pygame or tkinter I used pyfiglet to make more engaging titles and to help the user separate and navigate the various pages/functions.

    ---